wso2/docs-ei/en/micro-integrator/docs/references/connectors/connectors-overview.md

 <img src="../../../assets/img/connectors/inbound-outbound.png" title="Inbound and Outbound Connectors" width="700" alt="Inbound and Outbound Connectors"/>

-The three most common inbound connectors are as follows.
+Some examples for inbound connectors are as follows.

 * Salesforce
 * Amazon SQS